Dudley Building Society transfer of equity example support desk enquires

 Please state the names and ages of anyone over the age of 17, other than the owners, who will occupy the property with you

-Caveats to be read in supplemental the above Dudley Building Society transfer of equity Questions and Answers :
+Information to consider in conjunction with the above Dudley Building Society transfer of equity Advice :

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Dudley Building Society conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
-If such conditions are not complied with you may be in violation of the lease.
+If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such terms are not adhered to you may be in violation of the lease.
 This could trigger the freeholder taking enforcement action against you.

 On form AP1, your conveyancer should describe the transfer as ‘transfer of equity’ to assist Land Registry staff.